luminousrobots/RoASt-Configuration-Wizard/README.md

 ### Robot Colors

-Define robot types with character-color pairs:
+Define robot colors with character-color pairs (the colors will be used in web-algo after):
 1. Click **"+ Add Color"**
 2. Enter a unique character (F, L, R, etc.)
 3. Select a color